 When Is It Safe to Start Braiding Baby Hair?

 Getting our hair braided can be a rite of passage for many African American children.
-Not only is it good bonding time with your child, but it is also a way of providing some ease in your life.
-Sometimes, having to deal with all the things that come with children on top of everyday tasks can be overwhelming.
+Not only is it a good bonding time with your child, but it is also a way of providing some ease in your life.
+Sometimes, dealing with all the things that come with children on top of everyday tasks can be overwhelming.

 Being able to put some quick and easy plaits on your child's head is a quick fix.
-It saves the parents time by being able to utilize this protective style on their little ones and saves their little ones from putting their hair through too much trauma while participating in day-to-day activities.
+It saves the parents time by utilizing this protective style on their little ones and saves their little ones from putting their hair through too much trauma while participating in day-to-day activities.

-So, the big question is at what age is it safe to start braiding a black baby hair?
+So, the big question is, at what age is it safe to start braiding a black baby's hair?
 There are many adorable baby braided hairstyles, but of course, you don't want to put your baby's health at risk just to bring yourself some time and ease.
-To give you a breakdown on whether braids for your baby hair is right for you or not, we'll explore the opinion of both hairstylists and Trichologists.
+To give you a breakdown on whether braids for your baby's hair is right for you or not, we'll explore the opinion of both hairstylists and Trichologists.

 Hairstylist's Opinion On Baby Braided Hairstyles

 Additionally, many stylists will only work on three-year-old children and up.
-This is because the baby's scalps are too tender to achieve any style with.
+This is because the baby's scalps are too tender to get any style.
 They will more than likely cry with all of the tugging that goes into braided styles.

 Also, a three-year-old is more capable of sitting through the style by themselves.
 Not only might they not cry as easily, but they won't have to be held up as a younger baby would.
-It is difficult, and nearly impossible, to expect a baby younger than that to have the same composure as that of a three-year-old.
+It is difficult and nearly impossible to expect a baby younger than that to have the same composure as a three-year-old.

 Consider waiting until your baby gets a bit older to move forward with baby braids to make it easier on the stylist and your baby.